 Designing bathroom layouts is usually the domain of professional planners, but with a list of planning criteria at your fingertips, your bathroom floor plans can become a fully functional and practical bathroom.
 As it happens, a lot of house plans minimise the size of bathroom areas making designs for small bathrooms a big ticket item.
-But before a small bathroom plan can be drawn, a planner must review the needs of the residents, access to plumbing and electrical, and the physical structure and size of bathroom fixtures.

-Bathroom floor plans checklist
+Bathroom layouts checklist

 What type of entrance door can you use